We are CREWS

 Expanding to meet the needs of your industry

 Canadian Rail Equipment Works and Services Inc. was established in 2012.
 Since then, we have expanded to offer railcar storage, switching services, and transloading services, among other freight rail services.
-For more information on the services we offer, please visit our Services page.

 As CREWS continues to expand its range of services, we expect to take on new employees to be valued members of our team.
 For current opportunities, please visit our Careers page.

 CREWS is currently in process of developing a new railyard located in Johnstown, Eastern Ontario.

 Phase one of construction was completed in 2019 with the benefit of rail car accommodation spaces.
 Phases 2 & 3 were completed in 2020 with the benefit of propane and road fuel transloading areas.
 The first 3 phases of construction have been completed, which bring existing capacity to a total of 550 railcars, 3 mobile fuel transloaders, and a few transloading tenants with their

 Construction is under way to expand rail car storage capacity with an additional 450 spaces, and a new dry goods and cross-dock transloading area.